Home Compare FHZN.SW vs TRN.MI

 Flughafen Zürich vs Terna S.p.A.: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Terna S.p.A carrying a narrow edge on growth.
-Flughafen Zürich still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Terna S.p.A holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 The market setup broadly confirms the structural lead — Terna S.p.A holds the more constructive position.
 That puts structure and market broadly in agreement — Terna S.p.A's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.